Skip to Main Content

 In contrast, the potential downsides include:

-• There’s no guarantee that you’ll get placed into a program; even if you do, it can take time, so you’ll need to have other plans while you wait.
+• Even if you do get placed it can take time to enroll, so you’ll need to have other plans while you wait.

-• Apprenticeships aren’t available for all job fields, so they’re worth it only if you want to make a career in certain trades.
+• Apprenticeships aren’t available for all job fields, so they’re only worth it if you want to make a career in certain trades.

 • In some cases, it can take longer than a college degree to complete the program.